olssonm/ampersand/README.md

 #### Defining your own routes

-The default routes are registered withing the ampersand-name and the default web-middleware group.
+The default routes are registered with the ampersand-name and the default web-middleware group.

 If you by any reason want to override this (for example if you want to have your articles behind a login or maybe you don't use the standard web-middleware group), you may set `register_routes` to `false` in ampersand.php, and then register them yourself: